zhmcclient/zhmc-ansible-modules/docs_source/modules/zhmc_storage_volume.rst

     * ``name``: Cannot be specified because the name has already been specified in the ``name`` module parameter.

-    Properties omitted in this dictionary will remain unchanged when the storage volume already exists, and will get the default value defined in the data model for storage volumes in the HMC API book when the storage volume is being created.
+    Properties omitted in this dictionary will remain unchanged when the storage volume already exists, and will get the default value defined in the data model for storage volumes in the :term:`HMC API` when the storage volume is being created.

   log_file (False, str, None)